toliaqat/xenon-wiki/REST-API.md

 ## Query capabilities

-Rich queries over all indexed documents can be issued through the [Query Task Service](queryTaskServiceDocumentation).
+Rich queries over all indexed documents can be issued through the [Query Task Service](./queryTaskServiceDocumentation).
 It provides a  task based model for  specifying multi tier  queries (across nodes) with  a boolean algebra composing various clauses.